vannguyengd/gooddata-ui/docs/02_start__connecting_backend.md

 ### ContextDeferredAuthProvider

-The `ContextDeferredAuthProvider` assumes that the session is already authenticated to the GoodData platform (either by a login or SSO).
+`ContextDeferredAuthProvider` assumes that the session is already authenticated to the GoodData platform (either by a login or by SSO).
-This is useful in cases where you embed GoodData.UI elements into your app.
+This is useful when you embed GoodData.UI elements into your app.

-To use SSO, follow the [SSO guide](30_tips__sso.md) and in your application, use `ContextDeferredAuthProvider` as shown in the example in [Initial setup](02_start__connecting_backend.md#initial-setup).
+To use SSO, follow the [SSO guide](30_tips__sso.md) and use `ContextDeferredAuthProvider` in your application as shown in [Initial setup](02_start__connecting_backend.md#initial-setup).

 ### FixedLoginAndPasswordAuthProvider

-The `FixedLoginAndPasswordAuthProvider` allows you to explicitly specify username/password combination.
+`FixedLoginAndPasswordAuthProvider` allows you to explicitly specify a username/password combination.
-This is useful in cases where you handle the authentication yourself (for example with custom login form), or for testing (so that you can "hard-code" the credentials or provide them from a build script).
+This is useful when you handle the authentication yourself (for example, with a custom login form) or for testing (so that you can hard-code the credentials or provide them from a build script).

 To specify the credentials, pass them to the `FixedLoginAndPasswordAuthProvider` constructor.
-For example
+For example:

 ```js
 import bearFactory, { FixedLoginAndPasswordAuthProvider } from "@gooddata/sdk-backend-bear";